People News Roundup: News Corp's Rupert Murdoch has received COVID-19 vaccine | Health

 News Corp executive chairman Rupert Murdoch, 89, has received the COVID-19 vaccine in Britain at his local doctor's surgery, a statement issued on his behalf said on Friday.
 "He would like to thank the keyworkers and the NHS (National Health Service) staff who have worked so hard throughout the pandemic, and the amazing scientists who have made this vaccine possible," the statement said.

-Also Read: People News Roundup: French modeling agent Jean-Luc Brunel, who knew Jeffrey Epstein, is detained; News Corp's Rupert Murdoch has received COVID-19 vaccine and more
+Also Read: People News Roundup: Gandalf actor Ian McKellen euphoric after receiving COVID-19 vaccine; News Corp's Rupert Murdoch has received COVID-19 vaccine and more

 - READ MORE ON: